 The measurement basis applied is historical cost, modified by the revaluation of certain assets and liabilities as identified in this summary of significant accounting policies.
 The accrual basis of accounting has been used unless otherwise stated.

-The preparation of prospective financial statements using NZ IFRS PBE requires the use of judgements, estimates and assumptions.
+The preparation of prospective financial statements using PBE standards requires the use of judgements, estimates and assumptions.
 Where material, information on the main assumptions is provided in the relevant accounting policy.